bugzilla/bugzilla/docs/en/rst/administering/users.rst

   If you want to disable an account, see Disable Text below.

 - *Bugmail Disabled*:
-  Mark this checkbox to disable bugmail and whinemail completely for this account.
-This checkbox replaces the data/nomail file which existed in older versions of Bugzilla.
+  Check this checkbox to disable bugmail and whinemail completely for this account.
+Note that this does not prevent the user logging in or taking any other action.

 - *Disable Text*:
   If you type anything in this box, including just a space, the